dlee888/Chess_Bot/README.md

-# Jamin Bot
+# Chess Bot

-Jamin Bot is a bot that plays chess.
+Chess Bot is a bot that plays chess.
 It also has a built-in elo rating system.

 ## Commands: